 Additional Therapies Available at Behavioral Health Centers

-Our specialized substance abuse counselors at Behavioral Health Centers in Florida are trained in the treatment of addiction and mental health disorders.
+Our specialized drug rehab in Port St. Lucie Florida is trained in the treatment of addiction and mental health disorders.

 We offer a range of therapy modalities that include: